 Several ways to improve the predictive model were identified.
-The lack of observational data in time (i.e. only two years) may weaken the final decision and induce overfitting.
+The lack of observational data in time (i.e., only 2 years) may weaken the final decision and induce overfitting.
 The tree could also be improved by weighting and prioritizing the different modules so as to increase their relevance.
-The improvement of the results can be found by optimizing the proposed decision calculation rule (3) to better integrate the characteristics of the observed phenomenon.
-The daily probability of Sargassum offshore abundance

-420 produced by Module A would also be improved with better quality Sargassum remote sensing observations, particularly the FA density data gap within 30 km of the coasts.
-The present study does not take into account the effects of other factors (e.g., presence of nutrient, sinking of algae and waves) which would allow a more realistic understanding of the Sargassum beachings.
+Improvement of the results can be found by optimizing the proposed decision calculation rule (Eq.
+4) to better integrate the characteristics of the observed phenomenon.
+The daily probability of Sargassum offshore abundance produced by module A would also be improved with better-quality Sargassum remote sensing observations, particularly the FA density data gap within 30 km of the coasts.
+The present study does not take into account the effects of other factors (e.g., presence of nutrients, sinking of algae, and waves) which would allow a more realistic understanding of the Sargassum beachings.